k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 **Configuration**

-The plugin's execution order is defined by the Plugins Pipeline configuration file called **plugins.discovery**.
-This file is located in the Web Studio under the ```Implementation/SharedObjects/Interfaces/Discovery/``` folder and can be updated per your project's needs: a plugin can be set to inactive, the plugin's threshold can be updated or a custom plugin can be added to the **plugins.discovery**.
-Once any change is performed to the file, the Discovery job should be rerun in order to apply the changes on the Catalog.
+The **plugins.discovery** is the configuration file of the Plugins Pipeline process.
+This file is located in the Web Studio under the ```Implementation/SharedObjects/Interfaces/Discovery/``` folder.

+The plugins.discovery defines a list of plugins and their execution order.
+It also defines the data sample size.
+The file can be updated per your project's requirements, for example:

+* Any plugin can be set to inactive.
+* The sample size settings or the plugin's threshold can be updated.
+* A custom plugin can be added to the **plugins.discovery**.

+Once file is updated, the Discovery job should be rerun in order to apply the changes on the Catalog.

+**Sample Size Settings**

+The data sample is taken from the data source during the Discovery job run.
+This sample is used by the Classification plugins.
+The sample size is configured in the plugins.discovery as follows:

+* The default sample size is 10% of the dataset rows.
+* Min=100 and max=10000 definitions are set in order to accommodate for very small and very large datasets.
+Meaning that the sample size can’t be smaller than MIN (100 rows) or bigger than MAX (10000 rows).

 **Plugin's Threshold**